 D A cellulitis developed in her legs.

-E Venous hydrostatic pressure was increased.
+E Venous hydrostatic pressure became increased.

 In an experiment, a lung tissue preparation is exposed to Mycobacterium tuberculosis organisms.
 Over the next week, it is observed that granulomas form in the lung.
 Within the granuloma are found inflammatory cells expressing class II MHC antigens.
 These cells elaborate cytokines that promote fibroblastic production of collagen within the granulomas.
 From which of the following peripheral blood leukocytes are these cells bearing class II antigen most likely to be derived?